caitlincoffey/Movement-Synthesizer/index.md

 - Create a smartphone app (Android + IOS) that gathers accelerometer data and uses the algorithms mentioned in the [Algorithm Development](/Movement-Synthesizer/algorithms) to process the data
 - Test the algorithm on specific patterns of behavior, such as marching
-- Add more complexity to the chord selection process (perhaps using Machine Learning to select chords rather than at random?)
+- Add more complexity to the chord selection process (for example, by using Machine Learning to select chords versus random selection)
   - Improving the current design of the chord selection algorithm would help make the music more unique and entertaining than it is right now.
 As of now, the chords are selected randomly.
 Modern music does not do this; chords are carefully selected based on at least the 5-10 previous chords.
 Making a complex algorithm to select the chords (rather than doing so at random) would allow the music to have more rhythm and make more sense.
+  - On the other hand, randomly generated music could have some unintended benefits for artists and creators.
+Artists could use this random generation of music for inspiration for making contemporary/modern music rather than using the traditional approach of carefully selecting chords.
+We're open to any thoughts, suggestions, or ideas about this!

+Our code is available on Github and is available for use under the MIT License.
+We have also put in some .mat files of data so you can start creating music right away.

 # References
 Our references are listed [here](https://caitlincoffey.github.io/Movement-Synthesizer/references).
 This is not mentioned in our references, but we would like to thank the QEA teaching team for their help and support throughout this project!